monisha98reddy/Restaurant-Recommendation-System/README.md

 # Restaurant-Recommendation-System
-Using unsupervised ML algorithm to recommend restaurants with Zomato Bengaluru Dataset
+Using unsupervised ML algorithms to recommend restaurants to the users with Zomato Bengaluru Dataset

 Algorithms